FAQS AND IMPORTANT TIPS

-We’ve collated some of the most common questions we get asked, as well as some important tips on keeping your mouth healthy and making the most of your orthodontic treatment
+We have collated some of the most common questions we get asked, as well as some important tips on keeping your mouth healthy and making the most of your orthodontic treatment.

 Orthodontics is the branch of dentistry that concerns the straightening of teeth, either for health or aesthetic reasons.
 Some patients may need treatment to help improve the biting function or periodontal (supportive) tissues of their mouth, while others may want to improve the appearance and straightness of their teeth.

 A Specialist Orthodontist is a dental surgeon who has undertaken at least six years full-time post graduate training, three of which involve carrying out solely orthodontic treatment.
 The training must be carried out in an approved specialist orthodontic department of a hospital or university and is accompanied by a series of intensive exams.
 To be called an Orthodontist, a dentist must be registered as a specialist in Orthodontics with the appropriate regulating body (eg General Dental Council).